Last Updated on

 It’s easy to do things the same way everyone else does.
 It feels safe and proven.
 But it can actually make things harder for you, because you don’t stand out, or offer anything unique to clients!

-So we stopped being so afraid, and starting offering different products.
+So we stopped being so afraid, and started offering different products.
 We started shooting in different ways.
 And we were way happier, and so were our clients!

 Try something new.
 Be creative.
 Be bold.
 Get outside that box, and you’ll see just how much fun it is out there!